cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-intrinsic-functions.md

 {%endhighlight%}

-In the previous example, get_input is used for filling the http_web_server node's port property.
+In the previous example, get_input is used for filling in the http_web_server node's port property.
 If on deployment creation the webserver_port input is not specified, get_input will return the default value of the webserver_port input.